king/bravo/README.md

 ## Reading states

-### Reading and processing keyed states
+### Reading and processing states

-The `KeyedStateReader` provides DataSet input format that understands RocksDB savepoints and can extract state rows from it.
+The `OperatorStateReader` provides DataSet input format that understands RocksDB savepoints and can extract keyed state rows from it.
 The input format creates input splits by operator subtask of the savepoint at the moment but we can change this to split by keygroups directly.

+The reader can also be used to access non-keyed states.

 ```java
 // First we start by taking a savepoint of our running job...